Skip to main content

 4 mentions Positive Neutral Negative

-Grinding starts off engaging with fun mechanics and a steady power curve, making resource farming feel rewarding.
-However, it eventually becomes overwhelming visually and overly reliant on overpowered upgrades, leading to excessive and less meaningful grinding before major milestones.
+Grinding in the game starts off engaging and rewarding with fun mechanics and a steady power curve, making resource farming feel satisfying.
+However, it eventually becomes overwhelming and repetitive, with visual clutter diminishing gameplay clarity.
+Additionally, certain upgrades and crafting mechanics can become overpowered, enabling excessive resource accumulation and rapid skill progression early on.

-• “The first 3-4 hours is really fantastic, but it slowly turns into a screen-wide mess where you can't see anything, just grinding levels.”
+• “The first 3-4 hours is really fantastic, but it slowly turns into a screenwide mess so you aren't really playing anymore, as you can't see anything, just grinding levels.”

 • “Once you get this, farming the other resources becomes trivial.”